Pet Clause In A Will

-In some places, you can establish what’s called a “pet trust”.
+In some other countries, it might be possible to set up a “pet trust”.
 A pet trust is an amount of money you leave for your pet guardian in your estate plan, which they access to pay for food, medication, and veterinary bills.

-In Ontario, however, you can’t set up a pet trust for the benefit of an animal.
-Remember how pets are considered more like money or property?
-That also means they can’t be the beneficiary of pet trust, even if the trustee (the person managing the money) is your pet’s caregiver.
-But you still have some options other than a straightforward pet trust fund.
+In Canada, however, you can’t set up a pet trust for the benefit of an animal.
+Remember how pets are considered more like property?
+That also means they can’t be the beneficiary of a trust, even if the trustee (the person managing the money) is your pet’s caregiver.
+But you still have some other options available.

 If you trust someone with your pet, odds are you can trust them with a cash legacy.
 A cash legacy is just a lump sum of money for the care of your pet.
-While you can’t terms of the trust or how the money is used, you can specify that the person will only be able to use the money if they accept your pet––but after that, how they spend the money is up to them.
+While you can’t direct specifically how the money is used, you can specify that the person will only be able to use the money if they accept your pet–– after that, how they spend the money is up to them.

-When you’re having your initial conversation with your chosen pet guardian, make a list, in writing, of standard pet care items like:
+When you’re having your initial conversation with your chosen pet guardian, it can be helpful to make a list of some of the standard pet care items: